 They told me what had happened.

 Spiros’ son had been killed in a car accident on the mainland, somewhere north of Athens.

-One of the little old ladies, overcome with emotion, hugged me as this news was reported.
+One of the little old ladies, overcome with emotion, hugged me as this news was relayed to us.

 The priest of the village appeared at my side and even he, this grim man of God, placed a hand on my shoulder, giving me a brief, sad, conciliatory smile.

 Spiros’ son hadn’t visited the village since he was a boy.
-He was a stranger to most of these people, but I saw here how the Corfiot character – that same Corfiot character – exploded into the most bounteous, bighearted, display of care.
+He was a stranger to most of these people, but I saw here how the Corfiot character – that same Corfiot character that had needled me – now exploded into the most bighearted display of care and concern.

-And then a sight that really moved me.
-That made me feel that, just as with all the nature on offer on this island, maybe a paradise here could been found somewhere.
+And then the sight that really moved me.
+That made me feel that, just as with all the nature on offer on this island, maybe a paradise could still been found.

 They made their way down towards the rough-cut steps behind the church, the fields of overgrown olive trees beyond.